A Public Witness from Southern Arizona Clergy

 Rev. Alisa Guardiola Gonzalez, Christian Church (Disciples of Christ)

-Deacon Dorothy A. Gutwein, Episcopal Church
+Rev. Dorothy A. Gutwein, Episcopal Church

 Rev. Alison Harrington, Presbyterian Church (USA)